-Golden West running back becomes first female in central section history to run a touchdown on varsity
+Golden West running back becomes first woman in central section history to run a touchdown on varsity

 VISALIA – Angel Celaya is the ultimate athlete.
 Throughout her life she has played a variety of sports: karate, mixed martial arts and wrestling.
 She’s even received multiple scholarship offers to wrestle in college.
 But during the second game of the Golden West football season, she became the first female in Central Section history to score a touchdown.